What to do if you missed the self-assessment tax return deadline

 HMRC is enforcing an initial penalty of £100 for people who didn't even register.
 This fine even applies if you don't actually have any additional tax to pay.

 From here, if the return is more than three months late you’ll receive a £10 daily charge for up to 90 days – that’s £900 maximum.
 If you are six months late an additional £300 will be added or 5% of your tax liability; whichever is higher.
-For non-submitters who reach January 2014, another £300 or 5% will be slapped on.
+If you are 12 months late, another £300 or 5% will be slapped on.

 HMRC now takes a tougher approach to the tax return process.
 So if you have not yet filed but need to and have no credible excuse, you’ll really just have to cough up.